Mira stared at the painting of Tara Geonette and marveled that she’d not noticed as a child it was protected by a thin magical barrier.

-For all her research of magic in Tamriel across the eras, it’d not occurred to her to study her own family’s history with magic.
+For all her research of magic in Tamriel across the eras, it’d not occurred to her to study her own family’s history with magic until now.
 The Geonette’s seemed to be above average among Bretons for magical ability.
 Many a Geonette had been a high ranking official in the Mage’s Guild, back when the Guild existed.
-Even now, she had a lot cousins spread across the Synod and College of Whispers.
+Even now, she had a lot of cousins spread across the Synod and College of Whispers.

 None as powerful as her with magic, though.

 Mira pulled her gaze from Geonette’s painted eyes and looked closely at the magic barrier protecting the painting.
 How long had it been up?
 Who had cast it?
 Why?
 Why was this painting so important?
 Why was Geonette viewed so proudly in this house?